 Iron Maiden are showing every other metal band how it is done just as they did in 2005 at Ozzfest and in 2010 in support of The Final Frontier record.
 Yes, this was ashamedly only my third encounter with Iron Maiden in concert.

-Never mind the critical acclaim, the album sales, their vast influence on all metal subgenres, their planetwide appeal, and the fact that celebrities are outing themselves as devotees.
-Let their current electric, bombastic, preternaturally uplifting, Vaudevillian extravaganza delete all doubts that Iron Maiden are the greatest heavy metal band there ever was, is, or shall be.
+Never mind the critical acclaim, the album sales, their vast influence on all metal subgenres, their international appeal, and the fact that celebrities are outing themselves as devotees.
+Let their current, bombastic, preternaturally uplifting, Vaudevillian extravaganza delete all doubts that Iron Maiden are the greatest heavy metal band there ever was, is, or shall be.
 Heavy Metal is a nation.
-Iron Maiden are its proudest, most revered patriots.
+Iron Maiden are among its proudest, most revered patriots.

 Even I am wistful as I compose this memoir considering that I may never see them again.
 If the gods are kind, I’ll have at least one more evening with Iron Maiden before they call it a career.
 And so will you.
 Up The Irons forever and ever and ever and ever.